 Chatbots usually have limited integration capabilities, often connecting to just one or two systems for basic tasks like retrieving data from a knowledge base.

-How to choose between an AI agent vs AI chatbot
+How to choose between an AI agent vs chatbot

-Start by identifying the core purpose.
-If your daily interactions mostly involve repetitive tasks such as answering FAQs, booking appointments, or guiding users through simple workflows, an AI chatbot can do.
+Access the complexity of the tasks that you want to automate.
+If your daily interactions mostly involve repetitive tasks such as booking appointments, FAQs, or guiding users through simple workflows, an AI chatbot can do.

 Evaluate your user requirements